 - Be severely obese, with a body mass index (BMI) of greater than 40, with serious obesity-related problems; or have a BMI of greater than 50 with less severe obesity-related problems.
 (Other organizations, including the American Society for Metabolic and Bariatric Surgery, have less stringent weight criteria for teens, due to the severity of medical problems that obese adolescents now face.)

 BMI takes height and weight into account to measure body fatness.
 For children and teens, BMI is age- and sex-specific and is often referred to as BMI-for-age.
 After BMI is calculated for children and teens, the BMI number is plotted on the federal Centers for Disease Control and Prevention (CDC) BMI-for-age growth charts (for either girls or boys) to obtain a percentile ranking.
 [For more information on body mass index and to try an adult BMI calculator, please read our article on obesity and weight loss surgery.
-To use the CDC’s BMI calculator for children and teens, please click here.]
+For children and teens use the CDC’s BMI calculator.]